delldu/VideoRIFE/README.md

 ```
 (for 4X interpolation)
 ```
-python3 inference_video.py --exp=1 --video=video.mp4 --UHD
+python3 inference_video.py --exp=1 --video=video.mp4 --scale=0.5
 ```
-(If your video has very high resolution such as 2K and 4K, we recommend to use UHD mode.)
+(If your video has very high resolution such as 4K, we recommend set --scale=0.5 (default 1.0).
+If you generate disordered pattern on your videos, try set --scale=2.0.
+This parameter control the process resolution for optical flow model.)
 ```
 python3 inference_video.py --exp=2 --img=input/
 ```